agbleze/data_challenge/README.md

 # data_challenge

 ## Introduction
-this data challenge is on develop branch
+this data challenge is on develop branch.

 # how to install